 This program provides course work in a number of areas.

 Nurses are employed in a range of health-related fields in addition to direct patient care.

 The Associate in Science in Nursing is designed to prepare students for immediate employment.
-Credits earned for courses in the ASN program are acceptable to upper division colleges should you decide to pursue a four-year degree.
+Credits earned for courses in the ASN program are acceptable towards upper division colleges should you decide to pursue a four-year degree.